How To Hire Great Online Teachers

 3. Develop Your Own Teachers

-Train graduates to become fully fledged teachers in your company by providing them with internships or roles where they can build their online teaching experience.
-Also, offer teachers opportunities for promotion.
-It is a great way to retain your top performers at a fraction of the cost of recruiting someone externally.
+Also offer current teachers career path opportunities through promotions - it is a great way to retain your top performers at a fraction of the cost of recruiting someone externally.

-A great recruitment strategy is to minimize your resources used on recruiting for attrition.
-Retain your top performing teachers by offering them opportunities for further personal development or professional advancement.
-If your teachers are happy and fulfilled, it creates a great culture and company that will be sought after by teachers.
+A great recruitment strategy is to minimize resources spent on recruiting for attrition.
+Retain your top performing teachers by offering ongoing opportunities for personal wellbeing and professional development.

-A smart way to go about this is to look at attrition trends over time to determine a projected monthly recruitment need.
+A smart way to go about this is to look at your attrition trends over time to determine a projected monthly recruitment need, taking into consideration any seasonal or project-based demands.
 This can save time, money, and resources.

 6. Use Compelling Recruitment Tools

-To earn the attention of candidates today, international school leaders need to start thinking like modern marketers.
+To earn the attention of job-seekers today, we need to think like modern marketers.
 Prospective teachers start off as strangers to your company.
-Your hiring process must work to attract, engage, and convert them into potential future hires and then, ambassadors.
+Your advertising needs to be on point to attract, engage, and convert them into future hires and then, proud ambassadors.

-Build a brand that teachers want to identify with.
+Build a brand that teachers will want to identify with.

 7. Individualise Your Teacher Recruitment Practices

-This is a tool that can separate great schools from the rest.
+This is an approach that can separate great schools from the rest.

 Prioritise Your Recruitment Strategy

-To conclude, prioritise your recruitment strategy to save time, money and valuable resources.
-In turn, you will also create a flattering perception of your business that will attract talent and help your business to grow.
+To conclude, streamline your recruitment strategy to save time, money and valuable resources!
+In turn, you will also create a flattering perception of your business that will organically attract more talent and help your business grow.

 Marika Boje, Global Recruitment Director